-The Chinese National Tourism Administration (CNTA) controls China’s outbound tourism through its Approved Destination Status (ADS) policy.
+The Ministry of Culture and Tourism absorbed the China National Tourist Administration in March 2018, and is now charged with controlling China’s outbound tourism through the Approved Destination Status (ADS) policy.
 The policy restricts overseas travel by Chinese nationals to an approved list of countries and forces Chinese citizens to travel in tightly controlled groups.
 Typically, ADS agreements enable Chinese travel agencies to reduce the cost of obtaining a visa by submitting visa applications for an entire group at once and providing packaged tours.
 While these agreements have facilitated greater overseas travel for Chinese tourists, the ADS scheme also affords the Chinese government with the means to direct such travel.
 In 1995, the first year of the policy, only six countries were granted ADS agreements.
-By 2016, the number of countries that have ADS agreements with China has increased to 120.
+By 2018, the number of countries that have ADS agreements with China had increased to 153.

 A Conversation with Jin Kai